Medical Advisory Board

 Dr. Dhalla holds a Bachelor of Applied Science in Engineering Physics from the University of British Columbia, a Doctor of Medicine from the University of Toronto and a Master of Science in Health Policy, Planning and Financing from the London School of Economics, which he completed as a Commonwealth Scholar.

-Stephen G. Gelfand, MD, FACP has practiced rheumatology for 35 years and is now semi-retired.
+Dr. Stephen G. Gelfand practiced rheumatology for over 40 years, and came out of semi-retirement last year to teach and practice rheumatology in Myrtle Beach, SC.
 A graduate of Albany Medical College of Union University in Albany, N.Y. he trained in Internal Medicine at Long Island Jewish Medical Center and Queens General Hospital in New York City, and in Rheumatology at the University of Tennessee Medical Center in Memphis.
 He served with the U.S.Army as major and Chief Internist at Redstone Arsenal, Ala.
 American board-certified in Internal Medicine and Rheumatology, he is also a Fellow of the American College of Physicians and American College of Rheumatology.

 Before moving to the rural South where he practiced rheumatology for the last 15 years, Dr. Gelfand spent almost 20 years practicing rheumatology and internal medicine in Southern California, during which time he established the first rheumatology practice in the City of Anaheim, spent three years with Kaiser-Permanente, and served as Director of Rheumatology at both the White Memorial Medical Center and CIGNA Healthplan in Los Angeles.
 He has been on the teaching faculties of the University of California School of Medicine, Irvine, Loma Linda University School of Medicine, and the University of Illinois School of Medicine at Peoria.